Pain Relief Creams

 - Myoflex – This is a gel-based product for those who prefer to use topical rheumatoid arthritis medication that doesn’t leave an oily feeling on the skin.
 It is odorless and quickly absorbed by the skin.

-- Capsaicin HP – An effective solution for pain is a cream which blocks the pain sensation, known as capsaicin.
-However, if you find the heat from this product too harsh to tolerate, or if it causes you irritation, stop using this product immediately.
-Capsaicin is an ingredient which naturally occurs in hot chili, and it is used in medication to help with blocking the pain receptors offering temporary relief of discomfort.
+- Capsaicin HP – An effective solution for pain is a cream that blocks the pain sensation, known as capsaicin.
+However, if you find the heat from this product too harsh to tolerate or if it causes you irritation, stop using this product immediately.
+Capsaicin is an ingredient that naturally occurs in hot chili, and it is used in medication to help block the pain receptors, offering temporary relief of discomfort.

 - Sportscreme – This is a product that is thicker than most on the market, and it contains salicylates.
 It should be rubbed and massaged well into the aching joints to provide temporary relief from the pain of rheumatoid arthritis.

-- Combination products – Some creams for topical application available in the market offer a combination of salicylates with ingredients like menthol, eucalyptus, and cinnamon oil.
-These are ingredients which can help to distract from the pain by acting as counter-irritants that warm the skin.
+- Combination products – Some creams for topical application available in the market offer a combination of salicylates with ingredients like menthol, eucalyptus and cinnamon oil.
+These are ingredients that can help to distract from the pain by acting as counter-irritants that warm the skin.

-When using these creams for pain relief associated with rheumatoid arthritis, ensure that you always follow the instructions as most of these creams are to be applied about four times in a day.
+When using these creams for pain relief associated with rheumatoid arthritis, ensure that you always follow the instructions as most of these creams are to be applied about four times a day.
 There are multiple options available, so check with your doctor about using a salicylate-based cream if you have allergies to aspirin.
-While applying topical skin products, ensure you wash your hands prior to and after application, and do not touch your eyes or mucous membrane to avoid irritation to these sensitive areas.
+While applying topical skin products, ensure you wash your hands before and after application, and do not touch your eyes or mucous membranes to avoid irritation to these sensitive areas.